 - Final paper is a team project of two.
-You will be paired with another student to work together. - Your team is required to submit it in a form of social science research-the product of your own, original quantitative data analysis. - Two dues: a proposal (10%, by November 10) and a final paper (40%, by December 18).
-Outstanding proposals will be invited for presentation at the last week. - Specific instructions and evaluation criteria will be provided.
+You will be paired with another student to work together. - 3 components: - Proposal (10%): Submission by November 14 - Presentation (10%): Class on November 28 - Final Paper (30%): Submission by December 19 - Your team is required to submit it in a form of social science research-the product of your own, original quantitative data analysis. - Specific instructions and assessment criteria will be provided.